 A team like this is about as well-informed as one can be when it comes to what a wine should taste like and what it should cost.
 They also know a great opportunity when it arises, and perhaps more importantly, bring their members along for the ride.

-The most recent shipment we received was about comparing wines of the same variety, paired up as one Old World and one New World.
+The first shipment we received was about comparing wines of the same variety, paired up as one Old World and one New World.
 We received these wines from their Discovery Mixed Club.

 New World Sauvignon Blanc

 An excellent example of the austere style of Sauvignon Blanc characterized by Napa Valley’s esteemed wineries.
 Aged 5 months in stainless steel, this single-vineyard 2019 Clos du Val Estate Sauvignon Blanc features a peppy acidity and a touch of lemon.
 Retail price: $30, Club price: $25.

 In France, wines are named after the regions they’re grown in, not the grapes in the bottle.
 White wines from Sancerre, in the eastern part of the Loire Valley, are made with Sauvingon Blanc.
 This 2018 Le Tournebride sample is popular among sommeliers, is aromatic and floral on the nose, and tastes of citrus and crushed rocks.
 Retail price: ~$30, Club price: $25.